 When it comes to tattoos, after care can also align with self-care.
 Lonni said it best when she stated, “Think about a car that needs a new transmission, but instead the owner gets a paint job to improve the performance; it doesn’t make sense.
 The outside stuff is important, but if you don’t take care of your vessel from within, it doesn’t matter.”
 For Lonni, this means squeaky clean living; she doesn’t smoke, drink, or take drugs (she has been sober for just over 6 years) and she is a vegetarian, making clean eating her passion.
 Frank also believes that taking care of your insides reflects through your skin.
 “It’s important to be hydrated both internally and externally; eat well, eat food that nourishes your body.
 Your tattoo will look better longer because you look and feel better.”

 I sincerely hope these tips were helpful, and they make your future tattoo treks easy and stress free.
 One final tip - don’t leave the tattoo studio without making your next appointment, because you’ll quickly realize that ink is totally addicting!

-Randi Steele is a freelance writer with a Bachelor's degree in Fashion Merchandising from Oregon State University and a Master's degree from University of Southern California in Communication Management.
-When she isn't writing for Beautytap, she is developing content for her curated website, blog and accompanying podcast, The Style Adjacent, launching in September 2021.
-Randi also loves the aesthetic nature of writing, and her modern calligraphy can be found on Instagram at @freshruth.
+Randi Steele is a freelance writer with a Bachelor's degree in Fashion Merchandising from Oregon State University and a Master's degree from University of Southern California in Communication Management and Journalism.
+When she isn't writing for BeautyTap, she is developing content for her curated website, blog and accompanying podcast, The Style Adjacent, launching in June 2023.
+Randi also loves the aesthetic nature of writing and lettering, and her modern calligraphy can be found on Instagram at @freshruth.
 She loves vintage pocketbooks, Nipsey Hussle, a classic red matte lip, college football, and getting tattooed; not necessarily in that order.